rrazcueta/moonveil/docs/players/05-rest-growth-death.md

 - Describe your creation to the table
 - Place it in the **Extra** section of your Backpack
-- Roll DC7 Insight to determine if it was successful.
+- Roll DC7 Insight to determine if it was successful

 ### 2. Level Up